ClickHouse/ClickHouse/docs/en/development/continuous-integration.md

     * Fix all other test failures first;
     * Look at the report to find the server logs and check them for possible causes of error.

-## Split Build Smoke Test

-Checks that the server build in [split build](../development/developer-instruction.md#split-build) configuration can start and run simple queries.
-If it fails:

-    * Fix other test errors first;
-    * Build the server in [split build](../development/developer-instruction.md#split-build) configuration locally and check whether it can start and run `select 1`.

 ## Compatibility Check